Quantifying the Effects of Parameters in Widespread SEP Events with EPREM: Simulation Results

 All simulation runs also included 16 point observers: 8 at 0.5~au and 8 at 1.0~au.
 Observer azimuthal locations were chosen to cover a wide range inside and outside of the shock cone.
 At each radial distance, there are point observers at $0^\circ$, $+90^\circ$, $180^\circ$, and $-90^\circ$ from the shock origin, as well as point observers $\pm 5^\circ$ from each edge of the shock cone.
+The sign convention for angles is such that positive angles are west of the shock origin and negative angles are east of the shock origin.
 All point-observer locations are in the solar equatorial plane.
+See \S~\ref{sec:Observers} for descriptions of EPREM's stream and point observers.
 Figure \ref{fig:observer-positions} displays the radial and azimuthal locations of these point observers.
 Each observer's numerical label is arbitrary but will be useful for later reference.
 The small yellow circle at the center represents the location of the Sun, as well as the approximate location of the inner simulation boundary.
 The blue arrow protruding from the Sun represents the origin of the ideal shock and the direction in which it propagates.
 Black dashed lines extending from the nominal solar surface indicate the region over which the outwardly propagating ideal shock extends --- point observers within this region record the shocked MHD quantities while those outside do not.
 Finally, black dotted lines indicate the radii of point observers.
 Descriptions of individual simulated SEP events will at times refer to ``observable'' flux values.
 By ``observable'' in this context, we mean an amplitude larger than $10^{-5}$ counts $\left(\text{cm}^{2}\unit{s}\unit{sr}\unit{MeV}\right)^{-1}$, which we have chosen in order to be somewhat consistent with typical instrument ranges.
+Note that, though this setup allows for some crude analysis of radial variation in SEP fluxes, this work will focus only on the longitudinal variation.
+Future work may include similar analysis of radial variation.

 See Appendix \ref{sec:Ideal Shock} for a description of the analytic form of the ideal shock.
 When computing the shocked density, the value of \texttt{idealShockJump} sets the compression ratio, $q_{s}$, and the value of \texttt{mhdDensityAu} sets the reference density, $n_{0}$.
 When computing the shocked radial velocity component, the value of \texttt{flowMag} sets the unshocked solar-wind speed, $V_{r1}$, and the value of \texttt{idealShockSpeed} sets the shock speed, $V_{s}$.
 When computing the shocked azimuthal magnetic-field component, the value of \texttt{mhdBAu} sets the reference magnetic field, $B_{0}$.
 At the shock front, \texttt{idealShockGradient} controls the deviation from a step function by setting the value of $\Gamma_{s}$.
 Downstream of the shock, \texttt{idealShockFalloff} sets the value of $\xi_{s}$.
 All simulation runs described here use a value of $\xi_{s} = 1.0$, whereas setting $\xi_{s} = 0.0$ (the current default behavior) would produce asymptotically constant downstream MHD quantities.